 Organizations are eligible to apply for funding once per calendar year.

-If you are a not-for profit, you must complete the Non-Profit Organizations form from our website, and attach it with your application.
+If you are a not-for profit, but not a registered charity, you must complete the Non-Profit Organizations form from our website, and attach it with your application.

 All fields marked with an asterisk (*) are required.
 Only PDF, Excel or Word documents can be attached.

 In May 2006, the city of Kenora received a truly unique gift courtesy of Andrew Paterson with the arrival of a cuddly bear by the name of loonie bear.
 However loonie bear isn’t your ordinary bear, standing 8 feet tall, weighing 12,000 pounds, loonie bear doesn’t like to eat picnic baskets but would rather eat loonies and toonies!